 Warranty: 4 years / 50,000 miles

 Drivertrain warranty: 4 years / 50,000 miles Roadside Assistance: 4 years unlimited miles Corrosion: 12 years unlimited miles

 Recognizing the need to upgrade, Audi is an example of an automaker getting more innovative so it can keep pace with its rivals.
-Even though global sales of its lone EV – the e-tron – increased by nearly 80 percent in 2020 (47,324) from the previous year, Audi seeks improvement.
-Note that U.S. sales were modest – 6,232 for 2020.
+Even though global sales of its lone electric vehicle – the e-tron – increased by nearly 80 percent in 2020 (47,324) from the previous year, Audi seeks improvement.
+U.S. sales were modest in 2020 at 6,232, however, car sales overall were down in 2020.

 Introduced in 2019, the Audi e-tron is an all-electric compact crossover SUV that is also offered in a Sportback body style, characterized by a coupe-like slopping roofline.
 Its competition is no longer just the Tesla Y. It now includes the Mercedes-Benz EQC, Jaguar I-Pace and Polestar 2.

 Audi isn’t backing off its commitment to EVs that it made several years ago.
 By 2025, Audi wants to have 30 electrified models on sale, including 20 of those being fully electric.
 Audi is part of the Volkswagen group that is incorporating a company strategy that wants to be more innovative, efficient, and sustainable.
 Its future is clearly focused on EVs.

 We like the e-tron’s appearance; it looks like a “normal” five-passenger luxury SUV, a fact we applaud.
 Too many auto groups go for a quirky exterior because they believe that’s what people expect from an EV.
 The exterior of the e-tron is both stylish and refined, while the interior isn’t trying to push the limit on technology.